 The route was extended to Highbury & Islington in 2011, and to Clapham Junction in 2012, completing the loop around London.
 In 2015 we took over the suburban rail routes connecting Liverpool Street with Chingford, Enfield Town and Cheshunt, and services operating between Romford and Upminster.

 Today the network covers 112 stations across six routes.
-In 2015/6, 184 million journeys were made on London Overground.
+In 2016/17 more than 189 million journeys were made on London Overground.

 The line between West Croydon and Dalston Junction opened as part of London Overground in 2010, with subsequent extensions to Highbury & Islington and Clapham Junction.
 However the route of the line is much older.